-Data Engineering Career Track (Springboard)
+Most Likely to Lead to Employment: Data Engineering Career Track (Springboard)

 Although expensive, Springboard promises that you’ll have a job offer within six months of graduating from its Data Engineering Career Track (also known as Data Engineering Bootcamp) or else get your money back.
-However, this program isn’t referred to as a “bootcamp” for nothing.
+However, this program isn’t called a “bootcamp” for nothing.
 To pass this program, you’ll need to spend a total of 450 hours learning theory, doing data engineering exercises and projects, and completing career-related coursework.

 The program is split into seven modules, with each module highlighting one specific in-demand skill, like big data engineering and cloud data engineering.
 Most modules also show you how to use the most popular data engineering tools, such as Apache Hadoop, Apache Spark, Microsoft Azure, Apache Airflow, Docker, and Apache Kafka.

 Once you complete all seven data engineering modules, you can move on to a career-specific curriculum.
 Here, you’ll understand how to write an effective resume and build an impressive portfolio.
-Speaking of your portfolio, as part of this bootcamp, you’ll have to dedicate around 20 hours to 15 technical mini-projects and 2 capstone projects.
+Speaking of your portfolio, as part of this bootcamp, you’ll have to dedicate around 20 hours to 15 technical mini-projects and two capstone projects.

 If all that sounds a bit overwhelming, you’ll be glad to know that this bootcamp includes one-on-one mentorship.
 Every week, you’ll have a half an hour call with your mentor to discuss blockers and projects.